HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 - Increase Docker resources in Preferences > Resources.
 At least 2 CPUs and 4GB memory recommended.
 - On Linux, check other processes consuming resources.
 Docker may need more RAM/CPUs.

-### **Docker desktop does not start or crashes after running DL4MicEverywhere on Mac**
+### **Docker Desktop does not become ready after DL4MicEverywhere opens it on Mac**

-- Ensure you are not using any Docker container in the terminal.
-Then, open a terminal and force quit Docker by typing: `pkill -SIGHUP -f /Applications/Docker.app 'docker serve'`
+- Open Docker Desktop from `/Applications/Docker.app` and complete any first-run onboarding or license dialog.
+- Wait until Docker Desktop reports that the engine is running, then launch DL4MicEverywhere again.
+- If Docker Desktop reports that the application is damaged or cannot start, reinstall it using Docker's current macOS installation guide rather than force-killing internal Docker processes.
+- DL4MicEverywhere waits up to two minutes for `docker info` to become responsive and reports a prerequisite error if the engine is still unavailable.

 ### **Docker cannot build image**
 - Your docker client might be out of space.
 [Read here how to clear space](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/DOCKER_DESKTOP.md).